Geography Curriculum Content and Sequence

 Geography Curriculum Sequence Overview

-In line with the whole school curriculum policy, the following drivers and principles underpin everything we do in Geography.
+In line with the whole school curriculum policy, the following drivers underpin everything we do in Geography

 Knowledge taught is also linked to the essential skills relevant to becoming educated citizens; each unit is linked to ‘sustainability’ so that children understand the impact of human and physical geography on the environment and the potential solutions needed to address this in the modern world.